-The current Shareholders' Mandate, which was last renewed by the Shareholders during the AGM held on 28 April 2014, will continue to be in force until the forthcoming AGM.
+The Shareholders' Mandate, which was approved at the Extraordinary General Meeting held on 7 August 2013, will continue to be in force until the forthcoming AGM.
 Accordingly, the Directors propose that the Shareholders' Mandate be renewed at the forthcoming AGM.

-The purpose of this Addendum is to provide Shareholders with the relevant information relating to, and to seek Shareholders' approval to renew the Shareholders' Mandate at the forthcoming AGM which is scheduled to be held on 28 April 2015.
+The purpose of this Addendum is to provide Shareholders with the relevant information relating to, and to seek Shareholders' approval to renew the Shareholders' Mandate at the forthcoming AGM which is scheduled to be held on 28 April 2014.